I beg to move,

 The hon.
 Member for Beckenham (Bob Stewart) never screws up his speech.
 He spoke exceptionally well.

 I thank the right hon.
-Member for Maldon (Mr Whittingdale) for bringing the debate.
+Member for Maldon (Mr Whittingdale) for introducing the debate.
 I was shocked to read some of the stats that have been read out already.
 The Reporters Sans Frontières worldwide round-up of journalists killed, detained, held hostage or missing in 2018 is sad reading, with 80 journalists killed, 348 in prison and 60 held hostage.
 I represent Strangford in Northern Ireland.
 Right hon. and hon.
 Members will know that there was a campaign of murder and attacks on journalists during that terrorist campaign in Northern Ireland, with newspaper offices and delivery vans burned and offices blown up.
 That was all part of that 30-year conflict of terrorism and malicious murder.

 These people are simply doing their job and reporting the news.
 While I have sometimes had difficulties with how some news is reported and sometimes struggle with what could be deemed as biased reporting, there is no doubt in my mind of the right of the reporter to present factual information.
 An impartial reporting mechanism, and not simply a propaganda machine, goes hand in hand with democracy.